semaphoreci/docs/docs/reference/secrets-yaml-reference.md

 The `kind` property defines the purpose of the YAML file.
-For a YAML file that will be used for defining secrets, the value of the `kind` property should be `Secret` or `ProjectSecret` in case you are defining project level secret.
+For a YAML file that will be used for defining secrets, the value of the `kind` property should be `Secret` or `ProjectSecret` if you are defining project-level secret.

 The list of values for `kind` can be obtained by entering: `Secret`.

 ### metadata

 The `metadata` property defines the metadata of the Secrets YAML file.
-Currently, only the `name` property is allowed for organization level secrets, but this might change in future versions.
+Currently, only the `name` property is allowed for organization-level secrets, but this might change in future versions.
-For Project level secrets it is also required to provide project id or project name in `project_id_or_name` field.
+For project-level secrets you also have to provide project id or project name in `project_id_or_name` field.

 #### name in metadata